A bad flu season in Australia is serving as a warning sign for the U.S.and Canada.

 If you want to help make this cold and flu season the least sucky one ever, give Cold-Q a try.
 It’s all-natural, herbal, and free of things we try to avoid.
 Cold-Q is available at many health food stores and also on line: visit http://www.coldq.com/ for more information.

-Stay healthy this cold and flu season when you spray with Cold-Q™; spar at the first sign of cold and flu symptoms.
+Stay healthy this cold season when you spray with Cold-Q™; spray at the first sign of cold and flu symptoms.
 Learn more about Cold-Q™ all natural oral spray and the ingredients and health benefits of our herbal throat spray.

 Never miss a blog post.
 Stay up to date with our blog posts and special offers, sign up now!
 Email signup can be accessed on the bottom of the cold-Q™ homepage.